ietf-ccamp-wg/ietf-ccamp-otn-path-computation/draft-gbb-ccamp-otn-path-computation-yang.md

 --- abstract

-This document describes a YANG data model for a Remote Procedure Calls (RPC) to request Path Computation in an Optical Transport Network (OTN).
+This document provides a mechanism to request path computation in an Optical Transport Network (OTN) by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.

-The YANG data models defined in this document conforms to the Network Management Datastore Architecture (NMDA).
+\[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-path-computation once it has been published.

 --- middle